jcqiao/Javascript_learning/interviews/React/React.md

 1. **Local Component State:**
    For backend data used by only one component, I keep it in the local state of that component.
 If the data needs to be shared between a few components, I lift the state to a common parent.
 While this may involve some prop drilling, it keeps things simple and manageable for small-scale data sharing.

-2. **Authentication State:**
+2. **Authentication or Theme State:**
    Authentication data is typically global since multiple components often rely on user information or permissions.
 For this, I use React Context, which is effective for broadcasting state across the entire component tree without excessive prop drilling.

 3. **Global State or Complex State Transitions:**
    When dealing with global settings or complex state transitions (e.g., user roles like premium vs. standard that affect multiple parts of the app), I prefer using a state management library like Redux or Recoil.
 Recoil, in particular, is lightweight, integrates seamlessly with React, and provides fine-grained updates, which helps optimize performance.
-For extremely complex scenarios, I might consider using a state machine (e.g., XState) for clear and predictable state transitions.
+For extremely complex scenarios, I might consider using a state machine (e.g., [XState](https://stately.ai/docs/xstate) ) for clear and predictable state transitions.

 By distributing state management based on the type and scope of the data, I ensure that the application remains organized, maintainable, and efficient.